anishfelixm/SpringBoot-Roadmap/week1_java-basics/JavaBasics/README.md

 [Practice Code](./src/Loops.java)

-What is the difference between while loop and do while loop?<br>
+What is the difference between "while" loop and "do..while" loop?<br>
+Which are the conditions required for a "for" loop to function?<br>

 ## Classes And Objects